Fundamental Analysis

 CAD: BOC Rate Statement

-The BOC Rate Statement is a communication from the Bank of Canada regarding monetary policy, containing information about interest rates and the overall economic situation.
-This reading is crucial for investors as it influences investment decisions in CAD and financial markets.
-Changes in monetary p...
+The BOC Rate Statement is a communication from the Bank of Canada regarding monetary policy, which is crucial for assessing future interest rate decisions.
+Investors analyze this report to understand the direction of monetary policy and its impact on the economy and financial markets.
+Changes in int...

 CAD: Overnight Rate

 The Overnight Rate is the interest rate at which banks lend money to each other overnight.
-It is a key indicator of monetary policy that affects the costs of loans and savings, and thus the entire economy.
-Stability in this rate may suggest that the central bank does not plan to make changes to mone...
+It is a key indicator of monetary policy that affects the costs of loans and savings.
+Stability in this rate may suggest no changes in the central bank's policy. **Watchlist:** DXY reaction, UST yields, credi...